-The zila shahar encompasses an area of about 20.87 Km (8.06 Sq.mile) wherein about 1,01,368 persons lived in 1981.
+The zila shahar encompasses an area of about 20.87 km2 (8.06 Sq.mile) wherein about 1,01,368 persons lived in 1981.
 The municipality is composed of 5 Wards including such adjacent new areas (incorporated in 1982) as : Suihari, Nayanpur, Mirjapur, North Gosaipur, Auliapur, Hamjapur, Nimnagar & Shekapura Mouzas under Extra Ordinary Gezette notification - Dhaka the 6th September, 1982.
-Topography and la figuration map of study plan area has been identified in the Figure No. 03 & 04.
-The above maps
+Topography and la figuration map of study plan area has been identified the Figure No. 03 & 04.
+The above maps are a presented on BWDB map.